 Research and Initiatives

-One of the reasons why so many OSU programs deal with telecommunications is due to the Center for Telecommunications and Network Security (CTNS).
+One of the reasons why so many OSU programs deal with telecommunications is due to the Center for Telecommunications and Network Security (CTANS).
 This center pulls on faculty expertise from multiple departments, including electrical engineering, to investigate areas such as secure communications protocols.
-In addition to providing labs, CTAN also has ties to the super-active, student-run Information Security and Assurance Club (ISAC).
+In addition to providing labs, CTANS also has ties to the super-active, student-run Information Security and Assurance Club (ISAC).

 Hoping to improve your career contacts?
 Every April, the Spears School of Business hosts the OSU Cyber Security Conference.

 UH’s Department of Information and Logistics Technology is responsible for both the BS in Computer Information Systems (CIS) with technical electives in Security and the MS in Information System Security.

 Choosing technical electives in the BS is a way to focus your strengths on Information Assurance (IA).
 You’re allowed to choose 4 courses from topics such as secure application design, digital forensics, and intrusion detection & incident response.